Tracy Mutinhiri

-Tracy Mutinhiri is the Zimbabwe Deputy Minister of Labour and Social Welfare.
-She is the Member of House of Assembly for Marondera East (ZANU-PF).
+Tracy Mutinhiri is a Zimbabwean politician who served as the Deputy Minister of Labour and Social Welfare.
+She represented Marondera East (ZANU-PF) in the House of Assembly.

-Since 2009 rumours exist around Mutinhiri being sympathetic to the MDC party.
-This has led to various forms of threats and harassment on her person, especially after the reelection of Lovemore Moyo as speaker of parliament at the end of March 2011.
-In this election Mutinhiri was suspected to be one of the two ZANU-PF votes in favour of the MDC candidate.
+Since 2009, there have been rumours that Mutinhiri is sympathetic to the MDC party.
+This has led to various forms of threats and harassment against her, especially after the reelection of Lovemore Moyo as speaker of parliament at the end of March 2011.
+In this election, Mutinhiri was suspected to be one of the two ZANU-PF votes in favour of the MDC candidate.
 The attacks also included attempted invasions of her farm in Marondera.

-She was placed on the European Union sanctions list from 2007 to 2011.
+She was on the European Union sanctions list from 2007 to 2011.